-Promoting environmental sustainability · Setting an example in corporate social responsibility there are ample opportunities for employee morale, which can affect an employee's attitude about committing fraudulent activities against the company's interest.
+Importance of positive work environment is beyond explanation.
+In absence of a positive work environment, there are ample opportunities for employee morale, which can affect an employee's attitude about committing fraudulent activities against the company's interest.
 UCL recognizes the importance of a positive work environment.
 The Board delegated the authority to the top management of the company to ensuring a positive work environment with a view to minimizing the risk of probable fraud.
 The CEO conducts a regular monthly meeting with all the employees where the floor is open for all to speak out and report any irregularities directly to the CEO.
 The management also discuss on different issues regarding company's working environment in the meeting.